ajitagupta/ajitagupta/README.md

 More ideas up and about me:

 - 🔭 I last wrote some [python games](https://github.com/ajitagupta/games-in-python)
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning pygame
 - 👯 I’m looking to collaborate on anything
 - 🤔 I’m looking for help with the UI/UX design
 - 💬 Ask me about Java, full-stack, computer science, linux